 What is dbNSFP?

-Its current version is based on GENCODE Human release 48 (Ensembl version 114) and includes a total of 81.5M nsSNVs and 2.2M ssSNVs (splicing-site SNVs) derived from all known protein-coding genes in the human genome (includes mitochondrial DNA).
+Its current version (released October, 2025) is based on GENCODE Human release 49 (Ensembl version 115) and includes a total of 83,049,507 and 2,446,464 ssSNVs (splicing-site SNVs) derived from all known protein-coding genes in the human genome (includes mitochondrial DNA).

 Evolutionary conservation scores: